quicwg/base-drafts/draft-ietf-quic-transport.md

 QUIC relies on a combined cryptographic and transport handshake to minimize connection establishment latency.
 QUIC allocates stream 0 for the cryptographic handshake.
 Version 0x00000001 of QUIC uses TLS 1.3 as described in
-{{QUIC-TLS}}; a different QUIC version number could indicate that a different cryptographic handshake protocol is in use.
+{{!I-D.ietf-quic-tls}}; a different QUIC version number could indicate that a different cryptographic handshake protocol is in use.

 QUIC provides this stream with reliable, ordered delivery of data.
 In return, the cryptographic handshake provides QUIC with: